 It is best to begin with the basic accounting concept of Indirect Rates.
 From the accountant’s perspective an Indirect Rate is the ratio of the total costs contained in an Indirect Cost Pool as it relates to its Allocation Base.

 The purpose of the Indirect Rate is to equitably allocate the costs in an Indirect Cost Pool amongst all contracts benefitting from that Indirect Cost Pool.
 Each contract shares fairly in the burden of those costs contained in the Indirect Cost Pool.

 A common example is the allocation of overhead costs to contracts using direct labor as the allocation base.
 Overhead costs are those indirect costs which support a particular business segment.
 For services oriented contractors with a direct labor function, overhead costs support the performance of contract work.
 It is common to allocate the pool of overhead costs to contracts using direct labor as the Allocation Base.
 Consequently, each contract absorbs a portion of the total overhead based on its proportionate share of Direct Labor in relation to total Direct Labor.

 Expressed mathematically, the total overhead pool is divided by total direct labor to determine the overhead rate.
 That overhead rate is then applied to direct labor on each contract to determine the share of total overhead absorbed by each contract.

 From a cost accounting perspective, Indirect Rates are calculated for the purpose of allocating indirect costs amongst contracts.

-Read the full 3 Part Series on Indirect Rates in Government Contracting
+Get the eBook on Indirect Rates in Government Contracting